scriptotek/otsrdflib/README.rst

       '.*?([0-9]+)$': lambda x: int(x[0])
     }

+Here ``x`` refers to the match object groups.
+Note that index 0 refers to the first group, not the entire match!

 With this sorter, `http://…/…/99` will be arranged before `http://…/…/100` since the sort keys are the integers 99 and 100.
 Note that if you have number-ending URIs ending with different bases, these will be mangled together.